waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 {{< figscg src="anaconda-running-step7-vscode.PNG" class="center" width="450px">}}

-Script will be executed in terminal embedded in `VSCode`, scattering image will appear on the screen after simulation is complete.
+The script will be executed in a terminal embedded in `VSCode` and a scattering image will appear on the screen after the simulation has completed.

 {{< figscg src="anaconda-running-step8-vscode.PNG" class="center" width="450px">}}

 ### Troubleshooting

-If you are experiencing problem in running BornAgain Python script please make sure, that
+If you are experiencing problems in running a BornAgain Python script, please make sure that

-+ BornAgain installation version matches Anaconda Python version.
++ the BornAgain installation version matches the Anaconda Python version.
-+ You are running BornAgain scripts from Anaconda command prompt.
++ You are running the BornAgain scripts from the Anaconda command prompt.
-+ You are running `VSCode` editor from `Anaconda navigator`.
++ You are running the `VSCode` editor from the `Anaconda navigator`.
 + You do not have any other Python installed on the system.

 ### Caveat

-Anaconda is a rolling release which allows to switch between various Python versions, update/remove packages using `conda` environment, create isolated Python virtual environments and so on.
-It is also possible to setup powerful Python IDE, like `PyCharm` to work together with Anaconda.
+Anaconda is a rolling release which allows to switch between various Python versions, update/remove packages using the `conda` environment, create isolated Python virtual environments and so on.
+It is also possible to setup a Python IDE, like `PyCharm` to work together with Anaconda.
-The description of necessary configuration steps goes far beyond this tutorial and interested users are suggested to proceed with
+The description of the necessary configuration steps goes far beyond this tutorial and interested users are suggested to proceed with
 [Anaconda documentation](https://docs.anaconda.com/anaconda/navigator/tutorials).